 What is Qigong?

-Qigong (pronounced Chi-gung) is a mind-body practice based on the principles of Traditional Chinese Medicine and literally means, "to play with or cultivate your energy".
+Qigong (pronounced Chi-gung) is a mind-body-spirit practice based on the principles of Traditional Chinese Medicine and literally means, "to play with or cultivate your energy".
 There are many forms of Qigong, including the most familiar, Tai Chi.

 The form I practice is an integral form, drawing from several lineages, and is aimed at bringing a sense of relaxation and calm to the body and mind, while also energizing you for the demands of your day.